PratikSitapara22/Pratik_Sitapara.github.io/README.md

 Welcome to my portfolio!
-I'm Pratik Sitapara, an AI Engineer passionate about bridging cutting-edge AI research with real-world applications.
-With two years of experience in developing and fine-tuning AI architectures, I specialize in Retrieval-Augmented Generation (RAG), Large Language Model (LLM) tuning, and AI deployment for enterprise solutions.
-Beyond coding, I thrive on solving complex challenges, iterating on solutions, and optimizing performance for impactful AI-driven systems.
-Additionally, I bring a structured working style, strong collaboration skills, and a commitment to clear and effective documentation, ensuring seamless communication with clients and teams.
+I'm Pratik Sitapara, an AI Engineer passionate about transforming cutting-edge AI research into real-world applications.
+With two years of experience in AI architecture, I specialize in Retrieval-Augmented Generation (RAG), Large Language Model (LLM) tuning, and enterprise AI deployments.
+I thrive on solving complex challenges, optimizing performance, and ensuring AI solutions are efficient, scalable, and impactful.
+My structured approach, strong collaboration skills, and commitment to clear documentation enable seamless communication with teams and clients.

+🚀 I am currently open to new opportunities where I can contribute my expertise in AI-driven solutions.
+Feel free to explore my work and connect—I look forward to collaborating and innovating together!

 ---